Guide: Building confidence in sustainability communications

 Discover the full line-up of Green Monday events, designed to inspire action, share insights, and drive sustainability progress.

-Green Monday is our antidote to the so-called ‘most depressing day of the year’.
+Green Monday – the 20 January – is our antidote to the so-called ‘most depressing day of the year’.
 Blue Monday might focus on the post-holidays slump but we’re flipping the narrative – transforming it into a series of inspiring events dedicated to sustainability.

 With workshops, panel discussions, and networking opportunities, Green Monday is your chance to connect with like-minded professionals, share ideas, and gain practical tools to drive meaningful change.